Oh HELLO. Let me introduce you to your new favourite food…

-Please let me know if you make these samosa wraps by tagging me in a picture on IG @georgieeatsuk, or leaving me a comment down below.
+Please let me know if you make these samosa wraps by tagging me in a picture on IG @georgieeatsuk, using the #georgieeats, or leaving me a comment down below.
 Keep smiling!

 Spicy Bombay potatoes, chickpeas & peas, fresh minty yoghurt, shredded carrot and zingy pickled red onion all wrapped up and eaten with the hands.
 It’s heaven!

 - 2 medium potatoes peeled & diced into 1 inch cubes

 - 1 400 g can chickpeas drained & rinsed